Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

-We also quantify molecular individualism upon startup flow transience in Fig. \ref{fig:dt}.
-In particular, we consider a constant strain rate $\textrm{Wi}_R \approx 1.6$ and varying blend ratio at increasing accumulated strain from $\epsilon = 2$ to $\epsilon = 6$.
-We co-plot instantaneous distributions with the steady state averages from Fig. \ref{fig:dss}, which show transient ring distributions match the steady state conformations after $\epsilon \approx 5$, consistent with the ensemble average extension plateau.
-First we note features present in all blend ratios; at low strain $\epsilon = 2-4$, distributions are broad as some rings have already stretched to the steady state ensemble average extension, while others remain coiled.
-This is consistent with previous single molecule experiments and simulations, in which the rate of polymer stretching can be divided into subpopulations based on initial conformations. \cite{li2015ends} As further strain is accumulated, the distributions narrow towards the steady state case as the majority of polymers become stretched.

-Transient distributions of ring-linear polymer blends are broader than those of pure ring solutions, similar to the steady state results.
-This is apparent even at small blend ratios of linear chains, $f_R = 0.83$.
-As the blend ratio of rings decreases further, the distribution broadens similar to the steady state case.
-However, we find another feature in startup of flow at $f_R = 0.17,0.02$ which is absent at steady state.
-There is a small population of rings which are highly stretched to $\Delta x / L \approx 0.55 - 0.65$ for $\epsilon = 2-5$.
-In a majority blend of linear chains ($f_R = 0.17$) this effect is nearly negligible, but for a single ring in a linear semidilute background ($f_R = 0.02$), the population is more pronounced.
-The transient distribution even appears shifted to the right of the steady state at $\epsilon = 4-5, f_R = 0.02$.
-In Section \ref{sec:Discussion}, we show that this occurs due to hooking of linear polymers with rings.

-Overall, conformational distributions are consistent with trends in the average fluctuation quantity $\langle \delta \rangle$ and observations from individual trajectories.
-Thus, we find a non-trivial dependence of dynamic ring conformations on blend ratio and flow strength despite the collapse of steady ensemble average fractional extension data.
-In the remainder of this work, we seek to understand these results on the basis of transient intermolecular interactions.
+Transient conformational distributions are shown in SI Fig. S3.
+They are largely consistent with the steady state results, broadening with decreasing $f_R$.
+They also show a small population of highly stretched rings at $\Delta x / L \approx 0.55 - 0.65$ for $f_R = 0.17,0.02$ corresponding to the extension overshoots.
+In the remainder of this work, we seek to understand the dynamics of ring polymers in blends with linear chains on the basis of transient intermolecular interactions.